Bamboozlerrl/Rule-Edits/README.md

 #### Section A - Match Scheduling
   - (1) At the beginning of the season and after the draft, each captain will be asked to submit their team’s default game time.
     - (a) Submitted times must fall between 8:30 PM and 10:30 PM Eastern Time or they will be adjusted to match these boundaries.
-    - (b) Submitted times are also limited to half hour intervals between the earliest and latest times in (a).
+    - (b) Submitted times are limited to half hour intervals between the earliest and latest times in (a).
   - (2) The default gametime will be the average of the two teams’ default game times.
     - (a) Example: Team A’s default gametime is 8:30 PM ET.
 Team B’s default gametime is 10 PM ET.
 By default, this match will begin at 9:15 PM ET.
   - (3) Default days